 Cap the bottle and shake to blend.
 Let sit eight hours before using.

-Diffuse a few drops of the blend, make an aromatherapy inhaler, or make a massage oil by adding 15 to 30 drops of the blend to one ounce (2 tablespoons) carrier oil.
+Diffuse a few drops of the blend, make an aromatherapy inhaler using about 15 drops of the blend, or make a massage oil by adding 15 to 30 drops of the blend to one ounce (2 tablespoons) carrier oil.

 Source: The Essential Oils Complete Reference Guide